romanchechyotkin/seq-db/docs/en/05-seq-ql.md

 When performing a full-text search, the system automatically selects results that match the specified text.

 Search queries are case-insensitive by default.
-To change this behavior, use the `--case-sensitive` flag, but it affects only new documents.
+To change this behavior, use the `indexing.case_sensitive` option, but it affects only new documents.

 ### String Literals